Muts256/Threat-Hunt/CorpHealth_Traceback.md

   - Azure diagnostic and device logs
   - Supporting endpoint event artifacts

-You will not have live access to the machine — only its recorded activity.
+You will not have live access to the machine, only its recorded activity.

 Your task is to determine: